Ballybunion: Gaelic football

-Stack Park is situated off Sandhill Road, and has an unofficial walk-in entrance off Central Park (mobile home part off Kit Ahern Road).
-This floodlight pitch provides training & matches for many divisions of players (incl under 8s, 10s, junior, and senior) as well as ladies football.
+The local Gaelic football team, Beale GAA club, is named for a small townland a couple of miles up the coast from Ballybunion.
+Founded in 1972, the club's colours are green and red.
+It fields teams in competitions organised by the North Kerry Football Board.

-The Ballybunion team are called the Beale team, named for a small townland a couple of miles up the coast from Ballybunion.
-The Beale colours are green with a red stripe.
+The club's grounds, at Stack Park, are situated off Sandhill Road.
+This floodlight pitch provides training and matches for several divisions of players (incl under 8s, 10s, junior, and senior) as well as ladies football.

 Health and leisure

 Ballybunion Health & Leisure Centre opened in 2007 and is situated on Kit Ahern Road.